 Firstly may we say THANK YOU to everyone who is working hard during this time to keep children and young people happy, learning, laughing, active and calm at this time of great uncertainty!

-We are once again in the middle of another lockdown and we are very mindful of the fact that many of you, our families may be needing some support regarding wellbeing.
+We are once again in the middle of another spike in Covid numbers within our community and we are very mindful of the fact that many of you, our families may be needing some support regarding wellbeing.
 This area of the website is here signposting various resources of support for children’s wellbeing and education over this period of uncertainty.
 With this in mind, we have produced and signposted a range of advice and free resources for schools, as well as resources for parents/carers in our school.

 The key message is that we are here to help.
 No-one should suffer in silence; if your wellbeing is suffering, please make sure that you tell someone.
 The email addresses of the wellbeing team are listed below and there is also a list of numbers that may be helpful.

-Throughout the school closure the wellbeing team has contacted many of our families and it has been good to hear that so many of you have remained positive while adhering to the social distancing guidelines.
-We look forward to catching up in person when we return – while adhering to the current guidelines of course!
+Throughout the past school year and during school closure the wellbeing team contacted many of our families and it has been good to hear that so many of you have remained positive while adhering to the social distancing guidelines.
+We re now back in school and everyone is coping well once again – while adhering to the current guidelines of course!

 Stay safe and look after your physical and mental wellbeing.